Motivic cohomology of fat points in Milnor range via formal and rigid geometries: Some definitions and recollections

 We have several remarks on the conditions we introduced in Definition \ref{defn:HCG}.

-\begin{remk} One notes that in addition to the usual general position condition (the condition (\textbf{GP})) with respect to the faces for higher Chow cycles, we require two additional conditions (\textbf{SF}) and (\textbf{TS}), both of which are related to the ``special fiber" given by the largest ideal of definition of $\mathfrak{X}$.
-In case $\mathfrak{X}$ is a \emph{scheme}, regarded as a formal scheme, the requirements (\textbf{SF}) and (\textbf{TS}) hold automatically, so that Definition \ref{defn:HCG} is compatible with the definition of the cubical version of the higher Chow cycles of \cite{Bloch HC}, cf. \cite{Totaro}. \end{remk}
+\begin{remk} One notes that in addition to the usual general position condition (the condition (\textbf{GP})) with respect to the faces for higher Chow cycles, we require the additional condition (\textbf{SF}), which is related to the ``special fiber" given by the largest ideal of definition of $\mathfrak{X}$.
+In case $\mathfrak{X}$ is a \emph{scheme}, regarded as a formal scheme, the requirement (\textbf{SF}) holds automatically, so that Definition \ref{defn:HCG} is compatible with the definition of the cubical version of the higher Chow cycles of \cite{Bloch HC}, e.g. in \cite{Totaro}. \end{remk}